(1) In these Conditions, the following words and expressions have the following meanings:

 (4) If any sum payable under this Agreement is not paid on or before the due date for payment the Carrier will be entitled to charge the Customer interest on that sum at five per cent (5%) per annum above the base lending rate for Bank Of England base rate prevailing at the date of the Carrier’s invoice or account, from the due date until the date of payment (whether before or after judgment), such interest to accrue on a daily basis.

-(1) Subject always to the limitations of Condition 10 and the remaining provisions of this Condition and save where may be agreed in writing to the contrary between the parties prior to Transit, the Carrier shall be liable for the physical loss, mis-delivery of or damage to any goods comprising the Consignment caused during transit, except if any of the following and, where possible, the Carrier has used reasonable care to minimise the effects of such:
+(1) Subject always to the limitations of Condition 10 and the remaining provisions of this Condition and save where may be agreed in writing to the contrary between the parties prior to Transit, the Carrier shall be liable for the physical loss, mis-delivery of or damage to any goods comprising the Consignment caused during Transit, except the Carrier shall have no Liability if any of the following occurs, and, where possible, the Carrier has used reasonable care to minimise the effects of such:

-(a) force majeure including, but not limited to, act of God, any consequences of war, invasion, act of foreign enemy, hostilities (whether war or not), civil war, rebellion, insurrection, terrorist act, military or usurped power or confiscation, requisition, or destruction or damage by or under the order of any government or public or local authority riot, civil commotion, strike, lockout, general or partial stoppage or restraint of labour howsoever caused;
+(a) force majeure including, but not limited to, any act of God, lightning, earthquake, fire, flood, storm or other extreme weather conditions, any consequences of war, invasion, act of foreign enemy, hostilities (whether war or not), civil war, rebellion, insurrection, terrorist act, military or usurped power or confiscation, requisition, or destruction or damage by or under the order of any government or public or local authority riot, civil commotion, strike, lockout, general or partial stoppage or restraint of labour howsoever caused;

 (b) insufficient or improper packing;